 1. Implement a contactless building entry solution

-Safe apartment building food delivery starts with getting delivery drivers through the front door.
-During COVID, the best way to safely grant property access to couriers is by enabling contactless entry.
+Secure apartment building food delivery starts with getting delivery drivers through the front door.
+And in light of COVID, the best way to safely grant property access to couriers is by enabling contactless entry.

 To create a contactless entry experience at your apartment building, you’ll need a smart video intercom like ButterflyMX.
 ButterflyMX enables residents and property staff to open the door for food delivery couriers with just a smartphone.
-The ability to grant remote property access is critical during COVID.
-With ButterflyMX, food delivery drivers can call residents through the intercom for quick building access without any person-to-person contact.
+From the intercom, food delivery drivers can call residents for quick building access without any person-to-person contact.

-A drop off zone will cut down on the number of delivery persons waiting in the lobby to handoff orders.
-It will also show your residents that the property staff is constantly thinking about and improving your community’s safety standards to protect them from COVID-19.
+A drop-off zone will cut down on the number of delivery persons waiting in the lobby to hand off orders.
+It will also show your residents that the property staff is constantly thinking about and improving their community.

 Make sure your residents are aware of changes to your building’s delivery process.
 You will need to notify residents of the change through email, property portals, digital displays, and other on-site signage.
 Be sure to give your residents clear instructions on how to use the access control system and the delivery drop-off zone.
 Your residents will surely complain if they’re not informed of the new delivery process.

 Use this as an opportunity to ask residents for feedback on the current system.
-You can provide an email or building contact where they can submit any comments, questions, or concerns on the new drop off zone and suspension of direct-to-door deliveries.
+You can provide an email or building contact where they can submit any comments, questions, or concerns regarding deliveries.
 Be sure to let them know that these changes are temporary and for the greater good of the entire community.

 While you can communicate these changes with your residents, you can’t communicate directly with inbound delivery drivers.